Skip to content

 Aerial view of abandoned Military Tarakaniv Fort (Dubno Fort, New Dubno Fortress) – a defensive structure of the 19th century in Tarakaniv, Rivne region, Ukraine.

 The Tarakaniv Fort is located near the village of Dubno, about two hours from Lviv and near the Ikrva River west of Ukraine.
-The fort was built to protect the Lviv-Kyiv road route, and you will see the ruins of the entrance there.
-It is also not a perfect place for those with claustrophobia.
+The fort was built to protect the Lviv-Kyiv road route, and the entrance ruins can be seen there.
+However, it is not a perfect place for those with claustrophobia.

 It is a beautiful place that dates back to Imperial Russia.
-You can take tons of pictures and have a lovely time there but make sure to wear comfy shoes as you’re likely to do a lot of walking and exploration.
+You can take tons of pictures and have a lovely time there, but wear comfy shoes as you’ll likely do a lot of walking and exploring.

 Andrew’s Church